Sign In

 The noble Aichberg family was resident here until the late 14th century; the castle chapel, the present parish church, was built in stone under Wulfing von Aichberg in 1378.
 At the beginning of the 15th century, Aichberg came into the possession of the Welzer family via the daughter of the last Aichberg; it was then sold to Seyfried Steinpeiß in 1412.
 In the following year, Steinpeiß also bought the tithes of Pinka, Friedberg, Dechantskirchen, Stegersbach, Kleinschlag, Limbach, Rohrbach and between Lafnitz and Lungitz.

-For the next 350 years (until 1772) Aichberg was to be the home of the noble Steinpeiss family (elevated from knights to counts from 1672).
+For the next 350 years (until 1772) Aichberg was the home of the noble Steinpeiss family (elevated from knights to counts in 1672).
 The period is characterised by:

 In 1772, after the death of the last Steinpeiß, Karl Joseph Count of Steinpeiß, the will resulted in the property passing to his cousin, Maximilian Baron of Waidmannsdorf.

-What followed was a rapid change of ownership as well as the decline of the castle and the property.
+A rapid change of ownership followed as well as the decline of the castle and the property.
 First, Maximilian Baron of Waidmannsdorf sold it to merchant Johann Edmund Edlen von Erko in 1779.
 He no longer lived in Aichberg.

 In 1806 his descendants leased out the completely indebted property and eventually had to raffle it in a prize draw in 1817, with a ticket price of 15 Gulden (around € 21 today).
 Prague paper merchant Donat Hartmann won and he immediately sold the property to Cavalry Master Ludwig Count of Schönfeld for 200,000 Gulden (its estimated value was 368,328 Gulden).
-This Count of Schönfeld also purchased the rule of Reitenau, but died shortly afterwards in 1828 as the result of a riding accident.
+Count von Schönfeld also bought the Reitenau estate, but died in a riding accident in 1828.

 Three years later, the indebted estate was bought at auction by state councillor Heinrich von Müller-Hörnstein, an army supplier who had come into wealth.
 After his death, the heirs sold the property in 1843 to Marianne Freiin von Eskeles, daughter of banker Eskeles and later wife of Franz Count of Wimpffen.
 The property therefore came into the possession of the Counts of Wimpffen for 100 years.